 With social media, you can have a two-way conversation with your patients and show up in their newsfeeds daily.
 With social media, you can also partner with local influencers who can share what it’s like to be a patient at your office.
 This is particularly helpful for cosmetic surgeons, dermatologists, and dentists, where influencers can share posts that show before and after results.

 Since the advent of the Internet, digital content has been a pillar of any successful marketing strategy, but now, it’s more important than ever.

-During the Covid pandemic, Internet usage spiked 50%.³ Stuck at home, people turned to their smartphones and other digital devices for information, education, and entertainment.
-In the aftermath of the pandemic, content consumption has maintained record levels.
+For example, during one of our pandemics, Internet usage spiked 50%.4 Stuck at home, people turned to their smartphones and other digital devices for information, education, and entertainment.
+In the aftermath of the pandemic, content consumption maintained record levels.
 Your current and potential patients are online, and you should be, too.

 Content marketing doesn’t mean churning out endless blog posts, though quality blog content will always be in demand.